rht-labs/enablement-docs/1-the-manual-menace/README.md

 # The Manual Menace
-> In this lab learners will use Ansible to drive automated provisioning of Projects in Openshift, Git, Jenkins and Nexus.
+> In this exercise learners will use Ansible to drive automated provisioning of Projects in Openshift, Git, Jenkins and Nexus.

 ![automation-xkcd](https://imgs.xkcd.com/comics/automation.png)